 Indicator 1.1: International finance

-International forest finance remains in short supply and has not grown substantially in recent years.
-According to OECD data for 2010-15, developed countries and multilateral institutions committed USD 167 billion in mitigation-related development finance, out of which USD 3.6 billion went to the forestry sector – the large majority (65 percent) to countries with high levels of deforestation.
-Another USD 1 billion was pledged for regional or unspecified support to the forestry sector.
-Financial commitments concentrated on a few countries, including major deforestation hotspot countries, but not necessarily countries where forests are disappearing the fastest (Figure 2).
+International forest finance continues to be limited and has not grown substantially in recent years.
+During 2010–16, developed countries and multilateral institutions committed USD 4.2 billion in forest-sector finance for mitigation-related development, the majority (63 percent) to countries with high levels of deforestation.
+Another USD 1.3 billion was pledged for regional or unspecified support to the forestry sector.
+Financial commitments concentrated on a few countries, including major deforestation hotspot countries, but not necessarily countries where forests are disappearing the fastest.

 Indicator 1.2: Domestic finance